JetBrains/jpa-buddy-documentation/spring-data/spring-data.md

 ## Auditing Support

-Having auditing in a large application is a crucial aspect.
-With JPA Buddy, you can now effortlessly include commonly used audit fields by utilizing annotations such as `@CreatedBy`, `@CreatedDate`, `@LastModifiedBy` and `@LastModifiedDate`.
+In a large application, having auditing is crucial.
+JPA Buddy makes it effortless by providing annotations such as `@CreatedBy`, `@CreatedDate`, `@LastModifiedBy` and `@LastModifiedDate`for commonly used audit fields.
 What's more, JPA Buddy will notify you if you forget to add the `@EnableJpaAuditing` annotation to your configuration or if the AuditingEntityListener is not added to the current entity.
-This leaves even less room for the mistake!
+This leaves even less room for mistakes!

 <div class="youtube">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/1D5zEzLX1iY" title="YouTube video player" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>